 If you encounter vegetables you’ve never used before (the joys of CSA boxes!), you can try out new recipes and broaden your palates.
 Each week, you will get a newsletter with information about your vegetables and recipes and tips.
-You will have the option to trade up to 2 items each week with other vegetables you might like.
 You may also give away vegetables to friends, relatives and neighbors.

 What kind of preparation do I have to do before eating my vegetables?

 During the harvest process, we sort through our vegetables and make sure to include only the best ones for our customers.
 Some vegetables may get rinsed before being put in your box.
 However, we do not sell our vegetables as “washed and ready to eat.”
 Some vegetables have a better shelf life if we don’t wash them at all.
 Please be prepared to wash your vegetables before using them.

 Sometimes we lose crops because of weather or pests.
 Things can be very uncertain for farmers because we are at the whim of Mother Nature.
 Because of this we cannot guarantee that all of the crops we intend to grow will end up in your boxes at some point.
 We will always replace a crop failure with a different crop in your boxes.

 Do I have to live in Sandy or Gresham to be a CSA member?

 You do not have to live in Sandy or Gresham to participate in our CSA.
 However, our pick-up spots will only be located in Sandy or Gresham.
 If you can commit to weekly pick-ups in Sandy or Gresham then you are welcome to join our CSA program.

 What if there is a week that I can’t pick up my box?